Hiurge/eeg_brainwave_research/readme.md

 ### Why:
 To enhance quick diagnosis of patients that land in the emergency room to get to know if they're schizophrenic and need specializied care.

+### Who:
+Research is a team effort, 3-4 people on board at the moment.

+### Code:
+Not sure about sharing all code (privacy etc) but i will aim to share the most of it.

 ### Notes:
 There are obvious issues that can arise from the contextual setting of landing on ER that will have to be accounted for if we manage to make a working model based on the dataset.